Communication apprehension: Trait anxiety

 Trait anxiety is considered a personality type, which represents that the individual has an orientation to feel anxiety during the communication act regardless of the situation, audience or context.
 This type of people will avoid exposing themselves to a communication situation, since their communication apprehension is part of their daily behavior.

 McCroskey and Beatty argue that some people have a higher vulnerability factor for communication apprehension due to genetics, also known as communibiology.
 Many researchers oppose this idea and argue that it cannot be solely inherited but rather a personality trait acquired; therefore, it can be changed.
 However, they can compromise that around 80% of communication apprehension is obtained within our neurological structures, which are determined genetically.
 Furthermore, only 20% is influenced by an environmental stimulus.
 Meaning that this type of communication apprehension can be improved with practice and other techniques; however, it will not be eliminated since it is inherited.

 Context anxiety

 Context anxiety triggers communication apprehension due to a specific context.
-This is considered a psychological response caused by a specific context but not necessarily on others; a person can have no problem talking to her best friend but can get anxiety while talking in front of a class.
+This is considered a psychological response caused by a specific context but not necessarily on others; a person can have no problem talking to their best friend but can get anxiety while talking in front of a class.
 The most known example for context anxiety is public speaking; almost 70% of students have a certain level of communication apprehension triggered by public speaking.
 There are other contexts that can create a similar response such as speaking in front of class, small group discussions, or meetings.